AP-CSA-JAVA/CSA_JAVA-Course/README.md

 ### Policy on Academic Honesty

 - [x] I encourage students to work with a peer on assignments.
 It can make learning fun!
 YOu may help with general problem-solving strategies, ideas, and algorithms, but **all solutions should be your own**.
 In practice, this means that, while students can discuss programs and questions, *all lines of code should originate from your own mind*.
 This course uses technology in ways no other course does.
 If you are unsure about the ethical implications of what you are doing, you should ask.
 Claiming ignorance is not a reasonable excuse.
-- [x] If you use other sources for help (websites, AI, friends, etc.), please cite them in the comments of your code indicating where you got help and whether certain sections of code came from that help.
+- [x] If you use other sources for help (websites, LLM/ AI, friends, etc.), please cite them in the comments of your code indicating where you got help and whether certain sections of code came from that help.
 Please make sure you understand any code that you use from another source.
-ChatGPT tends to generate compact and complex code, so make sure you read the explanation of the code and ask for simpler code if you don’t understand it.
-Never copy the text of my assignments into an AI tool to generate a complete solution.
-You can use AI tools and other sources for idea generation, code debugging, and help with understanding or generating small parts of code to get you started, but you should not have them do all of the work for you. <mark>Be in charge of your own learning</mark>, and make sure you learn what the goal of the assignment is asking you to practice!
+I discourage you from copying my assignments into LLM/ AI tool to generate a complete solution.
+You can use LLM/ AI tools and other sources for idea generation, code debugging, and help with understanding or generating small parts of code to get you started, but you should not have them do the work for you. <mark>Be in charge of your own learning</mark>, and make sure you learn the goal(s) of the assignment is asking you to practice!
-- [x] Assignments that are designated as team/ group assignments must have each students name within the block header.
-Other assignments students may collaborate with another student, but each student must submit their own work and the assignment cannot be a facsimile of their peers work.
-Submitted assignments that has another student's name on it and not your name will be considered as cheating and subject to the schools policy regarding plagiarism/ cheating.
-Furthermore, assignments that have been deemed as plagirised will receive a '0' on the assignment.
+- [x] Assignments that are designated as team/ group assignments must have each student’s name within the block header.
+Other assignments students may collaborate with another student, but each student must submit their own work and the assignment cannot be a facsimile of their peer’s work.
+Submitted assignments that has another student’s name on it and not your name will be considered as cheating and subject to the district’s policy regarding plagiarism/ cheating.

 ---------------------------------------------------------------------------------------

 ### Electronic Devices
 - [x] Students should be engaged during class!
-Thus, cell phones and other electronic devices are a distraction that prevent students from fully participating in class.
-Specifically, students should not be accessing cell phones, smart phones, or any devices during class without permission from the teacher.
+From my experience, most students are using their electronic device(s) for activities not related to the class content.
+Thus, during instruction, assessment, classwork, discussions or group collaboration electronic devices should be placed in a secure location where it will not be a distraction.
+Specifically, students should not be accessing smart phones, tablets or any device during class without permission from the teacher.
 Phones should be set to silent or turned off in class.
-- [x] Earphones, headphones, and other listening tools should not be used during class.
+- [x] Earphones, headphones, or other listening tools (excluding medically approved listening devices) should not be used during instruction or collaboration time.

 ---------------------------------------------------------------------------------------

 ### Academic Support

+- [ ] Before school – 7:30 am – 8:30 am - *please contact me prior to the date you need assistance as I may be meeting with another student or have a meeting*
+- [ ] After school – Tuesday – Thursday: 3:45 pm – 4:15 pm
 - [ ] the **DEN** Peer Tutoring (Monday - Friday/ before and after school)
-- [ ] By appointment only

 ---------------------------------------------------------------------------------------